Cerrado: Protected areas

-According to Brazil's National Registry of Conservation Units (Portuguese: Castrado Nacional de Unidades de Conservação), there are, as of November 2024, 560 protected areas within the Cerrado biome.
+According to Brazil's National Registry of Conservation Units (Portuguese: Cadastro Nacional de Unidades de Conservação), there are, as of November 2024, 560 protected areas within the Cerrado biome.
 In Brazil, protected areas are known as conservation units, and those in the Cerrado account for 19% of all units in the country.
-While a 2017 assessment found that 433,581 km^{2}, or 23%, of the ecoregion is in protected areas, in total, these registered conservation units make up roughly 17.96 Mha of land, which represents about 9% of the total area of the Cerrado.
+While a 2017 assessment found that 433581 km2, or 23% of the ecoregion, is in protected areas, these registered conservation units make up roughly 17960000 ha of land, which represents about 9% of the total area of the Cerrado.
 Despite its ecological importance, the Cerrado is not recognized by the Brazilian Constitution as a National Heritage.

 The first protected area in the Brazilian Cerrado was the Paraobepa National Forest which was established in 1950.
 Until the early 1990’s, the progression of the network was slow, with only a handful of protected areas established each year.
 During the late 1990’s and early 2000’s there was a boom of new protected areas, which coincides with the passing of Law No. 9.985, of July 18, 2000.
 This law established the National System of Nature Conservation Units (SNUC) and defines the concepts for the creation and management of conservation units in Brazil, marking the beginning of their legal regulation.
 Between 1997 and 2006, a total of 179 conservation units were established in the Cerrado, accounting for almost one third of the entire current network.
 Since this boom, the rate at which new conservation units are created each year has slowed down but varies considerably from year to year.